 - Avoiding triggers that can worsen your asthma, such as tobacco smoke, pollen, and air pollution.

-- Keeping a clean and well-ventilated home to reduce the risk of allergens and irritants.
+- Keeping a clean and well-ventilated home reduces the risk of allergens and irritants.

 - Exercising regularly to help improve your overall respiratory health.